 The werewolf movie is in dire need of a revamp.
 Sure, we’ve got a few great additions to the sub-genre in the recent past, like Dog Soldiers or Brotherhood of the Wolf, but those are few and far between.
-This is why it’s so exciting to see what Sean Ellis does with the lycanthropy mythology, and why it’s so frustrating to see his film Eight for Silver stop short of greatness.
+This is why it’s so exciting to see what Sean Ellis does with the lycanthropy mythology, and why it’s so frustrating to see his film The Cursed (originally titled Eight for Silver) stop short of greatness.

 Days later, the kids around the manor start getting strange nightmares about ghouls and scarecrows, and they get drawn to a ritual-etched set of silver teeth that may or may not be connected to the biblical 30 pieces of silver paid as a reward for betraying Jesus.
-Though the addition of the silver teeth and their biblical meaning are teased to have great importance, and Ellis’ script seems to briefly consider the idea of using the werewolf tale to reckon with colonization and the historical mistreatment of the Roma people in Europe, Eight for Silver throws that aside and relegates it to simple and tired window dressing.
-The original 1941 The Wolf Man was about the Jewish experience in Europe before World War II, and in an attempt to do something different and avoid copying that film, Eight for Silver ends up reinforcing tired tropes of Roma people as evil witches.
+Though the addition of the silver teeth and their biblical meaning are teased to have great importance, and Ellis’ script seems to briefly consider the idea of using the werewolf tale to reckon with colonization and the historical mistreatment of the Roma people in Europe, The Cursed throws that aside and relegates it to simple and tired window dressing.
+The original 1941 The Wolf Man was about the Jewish experience in Europe before World War II, and in an attempt to do something different and avoid copying that film, The Cursed ends up reinforcing tired tropes of Roma people as evil witches.

 After one of Seamus’ kids go missing, and reports start coming in about wolf attacks, a pathologist and Van Helsing-type named John McBride (Boyd Holbrook) arrives to provide exposition and fight the not-really wolves.
-It is finally here that Eight for Silver becomes the blood-soaked, Hammer Horror-inspired monster mash it was always destined to be.
+It is finally here that The Cursed becomes the blood-soaked, Hammer Horror-inspired monster mash it was always destined to be.

 Observer Reviews are regular assessments of new and noteworthy cinema.